ByronChen12138/COMP_250_Introduction_to_Computer_Science_Fall_2019/README.md

 # COMP 250 Introduction to Computer Science Fall 2019
 Algorithm designs coursework in Java at McGill University.

-## **Project 1** - A Simple Shell
+## **Project 1** - Construct Simple Civilization-inspired Strategy Game Using OOP
-In this project a shell interface is implemented that accepts user commands and executes each command in a separate process.
-The shell program provides a command prompt, where the user inputs a line of command.
-The shell is responsible for executing the command.
-The shell program assumes that the first string of the line gives the name of the executable file.
-The remaining strings in the line are considered as arguments for the command.
+In this project, several classes ae written to build a very simplified version of a Civilization-inspired strategy game.
+By using the concepts from **OOP**, such as **super classes, override and overwrite**, this project is implemented in an efficient way.

-## **Project 2** - A Simple User-Level Thread Scheduler
+## **Project 2** - MyBigInteger Class
-In this project, a simple many-to-many user-level threading library with a simple first come first serve (FCFS) thread scheduler is designed and implemented.
-The threading library will have two types of executors – the executors are kernel-level threads that run the user-level threads.
-One type of executor is dedicated to running compute tasks and the other type of executors is dedicated for input-output tasks.
-Furthermore, this library supports two user-level threads executors work at the same time.
+In this project, we will work with arithmetic operations on large positive integers.
+Although Java has its own BigInteger class, we are going to build our own classes, namely MyBigInteger.
+The MyBigInteger class has two fields: base and coefficients.
+The base field is an int with values in {2, 3, …, 10}.
+We could have allowed for larger bases but that would have required using special symbols for the numbers greater than 1.
+In this project, we focus on developing three functions, they are:

+- **dividedBy** (part division)
+- **convert** (base conversion)
+- **primeFactors**

-## **Project 3** - A Mountable Simple File System
+## **Project 3** - A Simple KD-Tree
-In this project, a simple file system (SFS) that can be mounted by the user under a directory in the user’s machine is designed and implemented.The SFS is only working only in Linux.
-The SFS introduces many limitations such as restricted filename lengths, no user concept, no protection among files, no support for concurrent access, etc. Furthermore, FUSE also works properly.
+In this project, a simple KD-Tree is implemented.
+The **constructor KDNode** is given an array of Datum objects, and it constructs a KDNode object that is the root of a subtree whose leaves contain the given Datum objects.
+Furthermore, this project also focus on the **KD-TreeIterator** and **finding the nearest node**.

-## **Project 4** - A Mountable Simple File System
+## **Project 4** - A Simple Search Engine
-In this project, a simple file system (SFS) that can be mounted by the user under a directory in the user’s machine is designed and implemented.The SFS is only working only in Linux.
-The SFS introduces many limitations such as restricted filename lengths, no user concept, no protection among files, no support for concurrent access, etc. Furthermore, FUSE also works properly.
+In this project, a simple search engine is implemented by using the **graph theroy** and **DFS**.
+This search engine is implemented to have the following features:
+- Crawling and Indexing
+- Ranking
+- Searching